![Best Shopify Privacy Apps [508,095-Store Study]](/images/blog/best-shopify-privacy-apps.webp)

 | Logistics/Fulfillment | Operations Manager, COO | Controls operations |

 Generic emails to "info@store.com" get ignored.
 Role-specific outreach to the right decision-maker gets responses.
+If you need a database of Shopify stores with verified emails, StoreInspect has 2-5 contacts per store ready for outreach.

 Sending cold emails to invalid addresses destroys your sender reputation.
 Bounce rates over 5% trigger spam filters and can get your domain blacklisted.
 We've seen agencies tank their email deliverability in weeks by skipping verification - don't let that be you.